Definition

 Iowa HF 2748 Amendment H-8293 Proposes DNR Oversight of Proprietary Treatment Systems

-Iowa’s HF 2748 amendment proposes a strict monitoring and maintenance regime for proprietary wastewater treatment systems starting in July 2026.
-The move toward life-of-system oversight and performance databases signals increased liability for system performance and a shift toward data-driven environmental enforcement.
+Iowa legislation proposes a mandatory monitoring and maintenance regime for proprietary wastewater treatment systems effective July 2026.
+The transition to life-of-system oversight and performance databases increases long-term operational liability and signals a shift toward data-driven environmental enforcement.

 Oregon Enacts HB 4100 on Financial Responsibility for Bulk Oil and Liquid Fuel Terminals